Even I, as someone who’s been on my fair share of road trips, learned quickly…

 1. Frank Lloyd Wright Home & Studio in Oak Park, Illinois

 If you want to see as many Frank Lloyd Wright buildings as possible in one place, then make sure to visit Oak Park, Illinois.
-Wright and his wife, Catherine, settled here between 1889 and 1911.
+This is where Wright and his wife, Catherine, settled between 1889 and 1911.
 During their 20+ year stay, he built a number of homes both in town and nearby Chicago, many of which you can still see today.

 The first place, of course, is to visit the Frank Lloyd Wright Home & Studio where he lived and designed said buildings.
 What makes this home even more special is that it’s the very first time Wright ever had full artistic control, thus allowing him to fully experiment with his various philosophies and concepts.
 He truly covered all aspects of this house from the open interior layout right down to the furniture and lighting.